-Employees who receive information concerning threats of violence (suicidal and/or homicidal) will report the information to the Director of Social Work.
-The student who made the threat will never be left unattended.
+Employees who receive information concerning threats of violence (suicidal and/or homicidal) will report the information to the Director of Social Work or designee, who will respond in accordance with policy..
 The Head of School will investigate and if necessary, the Director of Social Work or other trained professional, will administer either a suicidal or homicidal risk assessment, determine next steps, and report the findings to the Head of School.
 The Head of School will respond according to policy based on the risk level identified through the risk assessment.
-If law enforcement or EMS are asked to respond, families will immediately be notified.
+Law enforcement or EMS may be notified when appropriate.
+Guardians will also be notified.